If you are interested in design and the environment around you, consider a career in landscape architecture

 In the private sector, landscape architects are largely employed by architect and landscape architect companies, or by companies specialising in landscape engineering.

 Look for job vacancies at:

 A number of recruitment agencies specialising in architecture, environment and construction advertise vacancies for landscape architects.
 These include:

-After successfully completing an accredited undergraduate or postgraduate course you will be eligible for Licentiate Membership of The Landscape Institute (LI).
+After successfully completing an accredited undergraduate or postgraduate course you will be eligible for Licentiate Membership of the LI.

 This is followed by a period of mentored experience, which is carried out while you work, as part of the Pathway to Chartership (P2C).
 Successful completion of the P2C leads to chartered status and full membership of the LI.